 Faith, Certainty, Divine Illumination

 The starting point for Augustine’s philosophy is his stance on the relation between faith and reason.
-We’ve seen that there are two ways of approaching the relation between faith and reason: first, Tertullian’s faith-only position, and, second, the view that reason by itself can go a long way in establishing religious truths independently of faith.
+We’ve seen that there are two ways of approaching this: first, Tertullian’s faith-only position, and, second, Clement's view that reason by itself can go a long way in establishing religious truths independently of faith.
 Augustine struck a middle ground between the two, advocating a position that he called “faith seeking understanding.”
 His inspiration for this was a passage from the Old Testament book of Isaiah “Unless you believe, you will not understand.”
 On this view, reason by itself is not good enough to give us proper religious knowledge; instead, we have to begin with faith to set us in the right direction and, once we believe in God through faith, we can seek to understand the foundations of our belief through reason.

 A running theme throughout Augustine’s writings is that knowledge is indeed attainable, and we should reject the efforts of philosophical skeptics.
 By the time Augustine came on the scene, different Greek schools of skepticism were well established, and for centuries had been producing arguments to show that we can no nothing at all for certain.
 Every belief I have can be brought into question; even my belief that the tree in front of me exists is uncertain since I might just be having a hallucination.
 In opposition to the skeptics, Augustine argues that there are four main areas in which we have genuine knowledge that even the skeptics cannot question.
 Right off, each of us has indisputable knowledge of our own existence.
 He writes,

 On none of these points do I fear the arguments of the skeptics of the Academy who say: what if you are deceived?
 For if I am deceived, I am.
 For he who does not exist cannot be deceived.
 And if I am deceived, by this same token I am.
 [City of God, 11:26]